The project

 News

-The eigth episode of Inclusioni, the podcast channel of the Department of Foreign Languages and Literatures in collaboration with Fuori Aula Network, is now available on major podcast platforms.
-In this episode, the hosts discuss minority languages in collaboration with the Centro di Ricerca RéAL2.
-We are often led to believe that it is more […]
+The tenth episode of Inclusioni, the podcast channel of the Department of Foreign Languages and Literatures in collaboration with Fuori Aula Network, is now available on major podcast platforms.
+This episode will deepen the discussion of inclusion and accessibility explored in the previous episode with two educators who address these topics from different, interdisciplinary perspectives: […]

-If Humanities do not embrace inclusivity, there will no longer be any Humanities at all
+If the Humanities do not embrace inclusivity, there will no longer be any Humanities at all